- Should I Become a Firefighter in Wisconsin?

 How Much Does a Firefighter Earn in Wisconsin?

-Income data published by BLS shows that firefighters in Wisconsin earned an annual mean pay of $40,360 in 2019.
+Income data published by BLS shows that firefighters in Wisconsin earned an annual mean pay of $42,690 in 2020.
+New Jersey topped the list of states with the highest income for firefighters with a mean annual salary of $86,880.